A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Introduction

-In this work, our target estimand is the average treatment effect for all individuals in a fixed trial sample (ATE).
+We focus on paired cluster-randomization, addressing the challenges that arise from the combination of both design elements.
+Our target estimand is the average treatment effect for all individuals in a fixed trial sample (ATE).
 A somewhat surprising property of the literature on pCRTs is that there is not an agreed upon ``baseline'' estimator for the ATE.
 By baseline estimator, we mean estimators that only rely on cluster outcomes, potentially weighting by cluster sizes.
 For example, for most randomization designs, the difference-in-means estimator, or the difference in mean outcomes between the treatment and control groups, is a baseline estimator.
 Other estimators in the literature may improve upon the precision of the difference-in-means with covariate adjustment or other strategies.
 In contrast, under paired cluster-randomization, there are many baseline estimators in the literature, which take various weighted differences in mean or total outcomes \citep{imai_essential_2009, middleton_unbiased_2015}.
 Discussions of the properties of these estimators are spread across different papers with different focuses, making it non-trivial to understand which estimator to use in a given application.